tanvipanse/SSF/README.md

 Step 5: Run Main.java to see the parsed ssf evenst that you transmit. <br>

 <br><br>
-Todos:<br>
+Todos:
 1. Make command line build work.
-2. Debug unmarshal error.
+2. Debug unmarshal error for event handling.